syncfusion-content/javascript-docs/js/PivotChart/3D-Visualization.md

 title: 3D-Visualization
 description: 3d visualization
 platform: js
-control: OlapChart
+control: PivotChart
 documentation: ug
 ---

 # 3D Visualization

-The OlapChart control allows you to view the Cube information in a 3D view with 5 different chart types such as Bar, Column, Stacking Bar, Stocking Column and Pie.
+The PivotChart control allows you to view the Cube information in a 3D view with 5 different chart types such as Bar, Column, Stacking Bar, Stocking Column and Pie.

 ## 3D Column Chart